 You will hear the carillon playing automated seasonal themes throughout the Inner Harbor area on the hour between 10 am and 5 pm from October to February and between 10 am and 8 pm from March to September.

-Rosemary Laing, Provincial Carilloneur, plays live concerts during the summer months.
+Rosemary Laing, Provincial Carilloneur, plays live concerts on Sunday afternoons during the summer months.
 Watch the “What’s On Calendar” for listing and bring a picnic and come and sit in the Native Plant Garden to best enjoy the beautiful music.
-Rosemary also plays as part of Symphony Splash and for the annual Legislative Christmas Light Up event.

 If you would like to talk to us about the carillon, have questions about the songs that are played or if you have a community event that you would like us to be a part of (or turn off for), please contact Kim Gough at firstname.lastname@example.org or at 250-387-6034